Chief and Chair, Department of Medicine, The Ottawa Hospital and University

-Dr. Wells has over 30 million dollars granted in career research funding and has over 340 publications in a wide array of prestigious journals such as the New England Journal of Medicine, JAMA, Circulation, Blood, Nature Genetics and Lancet.
+Dr. Wells has over $30 million granted in career research funding and has over 340 publications in a wide array of prestigious journals such as the New England Journal of Medicine, JAMA, Circulation, Blood, Nature Genetics and Lancet.

 Accurately and rapidly predicting health or disease for patients is critical and is now the future of medicine.
-My predictive ‘Wells Models’ have been making a positive difference in medicine, but they took nine years from research to implementation in practice.
-Today, with the ability to manipulate data, cloud computing, artificial intelligence, DNA sequencing, biomarkers, and wearable devices that can communicate with doctors we have the capacity for rapid, individualized, precision care and to see your future.
+Dr. Wells’s predictive ‘“Wells Models” have been making a positive difference in medicine, but they took nine years from research to implementation in practice.
+Today, with the ability to manipulate data, cloud computing, artificial intelligence, DNA sequencing, biomarkers, and wearable devices that can communicate with doctors, we have the capacity for rapid, individualized, precision care that can see into your future.